Characterization of threshold functions: state of the art, some new contributions and open problems: Symmetries and a parametrization of complete simple games

 Two parameters for a complete simple game are significant for our studies: $r$ the number of rows of $\mathcal M$ or number of shift-minimal coalitional vectors and $t$ the number of equivalence classes of players in the game.
-The conditions that $\mathcal M$ must fulfill are described in Theorem~\cite{CaFr96}.
+The conditions that $\mathcal M$ must fulfill are described in Theorem~\ref{theo:CF96}.
 The question we pose here is the following: Are there some values for $r$ and $t$ for which $2$-invariant trade robustness is conclusive?
-The purpose of the section~\ref{sec_main} is to prove that the posed question has an affirmative answer for either $t=1$ or $r=2$, while in section~\ref{sec_invariant_further} we investigate the remaining cases.
+The purpose of Section~\ref{sec_main} is to prove that the posed question has an affirmative answer for either $r=1$ (no matter the value of $t$) or $t=2$ (no matter the value of $r$), while in Section~\ref{sec_invariant_further} we investigate the remaining cases.